Hairetsucodes/NOT-T3-Chat/README.md

 ## ✨ Features

 - 🤖 Multiple AI provider support (OpenAI, Anthropic, Google, DeepSeek, Xai, OpenRouter, and more)
-- 🌐 Grounding/web search for Google models
+- 🌐 Grounding/web search for Google models and OpenAI that allow it.
 - 🖼️ Image generation with OpenAI models with follow ups ( "gpt-4o-mini",
   "gpt-4o",